SQream/sqream_docs/reference/sql/sql_best_practices.rst

    ON dim.store_id=fact.store_id;

-Use high selectivity hints
+Use the high selectivity hint
 ----------------------------

-Use the high selectivity hint when you expect a query to filter out most values.
+Use the high selectivity hint when you expect a predicate to filter out most values.

 For example,